 You’re a month in, and you’re already planning vacations two years down the line.
 You’re two months in, and you can’t stop talking about spending the rest of your lives with each other.
-You’re three months in, and all you do is spend all your time with your partner.
-Hold your horses, you need a quick lesson in how to slow down a relationship.
+You’re three months in, and you forsake your own friends and your personal life and spend way too much time together.
+Hold your horses, lovers, you need a quick lesson in how to slow down a relationship.

-Trust us when we say this: going too fast can ruin even a perfectly healthy bond.
+But trust us when we say this: Going too fast can ruin even a perfectly healthy bond.
 If you jump in with both feet expecting shallow water and find yourself neck-deep in quicksand, you’re going to want out.
-Let’s take a look at how to slow down a relationship before things go wrong.
+Let’s take a look at how to pace a relationship before one of you loses interest.

 Why People Want To Slow Down A Relationship

-Sure, it feels like everything is absolutely perfect, but sometimes, going too fast can have adverse effects you might not even know about.
-Here are some of the top reasons why someone would want to slow things down in a relationship if they’re falling in love too fast:
+You can’t help but wonder, “I thought we were on the same page about taking this relationship forward.
+Then where is this ‘moving too fast’ talk coming from?”
+Sure, it feels like everything is perfect, but sometimes, moving too fast can have adverse effects you might not even know about.
+Here are some of the top reasons that someone would want to slow things down in a relationship if they’re falling in love too fast:

 1. When one partner or both need a breather